 Delaware

-Most voters do not need to provide ID to vote by mail in Delaware.
+Most voters do not need a copy of their ID to vote by mail.

 Delaware ID Requirements for Voting In Person